Luka Dončić–Anthony Davis trade: Trading Dončić

 Dončić's salary amplified the Mavericks' perceived risks.
 According to The Athletic, the Mavericks did not want to offer Dončić the $345 million supermax contract he was eligible for at the end of the season.
 The value of the supermax was estimated at roughly $116 million more than any other team's best possible offer.
 It was reported that Dončić would have accepted a supermax offer from Dallas, although Harrison subsequently questioned this.
 In addition, provided that Davis waived his $6 million bonus for being traded (which he did), moving Dončić's current salary would get the Mavericks out of the luxury tax.
-Team governor Patrick Dumont rejected suggestions that the Mavericks were categorically unwilling to offer supermax extensions or that they traded Dončić to avoid paying the luxury tax.
+Team governor Patrick Dumont, who had recently bought majority control of the team from longtime owner Mark Cuban (who remained as a minority owner and advisor), rejected suggestions that the Mavericks were categorically unwilling to offer supermax extensions or that they traded Dončić to avoid paying the luxury tax.
 He called the trade "a risk-allocation decision."
 Upon being asked "Were you told by team owner Patrick Dumont to trade Luka Dončić to avoid paying him the NBA's super-max contract?"
 Harrison stated "No. Not at all.
 Patrick reminds me of the leadership that I had at Nike.
 A really good leader doesn't tell the people that work for them what to do.
 It's a collective, well-thought out process to make a big move like that.
 Then also, unfortunately, I'm super stubborn, so someone telling me to do something doesn't work too well for me."
+Having earlier successfully convinced Dumont to sideline Cuban from "constant inteference" in basketball operations, Harrison had framed the Dončić trade as a business decision, presenting "what he wanted his boss [Dumont] to know, not necessarily everything that Dumont needed to know, especially as an NBA newcomer".
+Cuban later stated that he regretted selling the team to the Adelson and Dumont families and has alluded to his strong disagreement with the trade, having previously stated "If I had to choose between my wife and keeping Luka on the Mavs, catch me at my lawyer’s office prepping for a divorce".